Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Method: Descent-Guided Policy Gradient

 \textbf{Deviation Measure.} We first define a per-step deviation function to quantify how far the system state deviates from the reference:

 By Assumption~\ref{ass:alignment}, reducing $d$ at each step is directionally consistent with improving $J$.
-However, simply incorporating $d$ into the reward would yield a scalar signal that cannot distinguish each agent's individual effect.
+However, simply incorporating $d$ into the reward would yield a scalar signal that cannot distinguish each agent's individual contribution to the deviation.
 Since $d$ is differentiable with respect to $\boldsymbol{x}_t$ and $\boldsymbol{x}_t$ depends differentiably on each $a_t^i$, the gradient $\partial d / \partial a_t^i$ can be computed analytically.
 Thus, the gradient of $d$ can serve as a guidance signal for each agent, aligned with improving $J$.

 \textbf{DG-PG Gradient.} We augment the standard policy gradient with the gradient of $d$, yielding the DG-PG gradient:

 where $\alpha \in (0,1)$ is the guidance weight, and $\mathcal{G} \triangleq \mathbb{E}_{s \sim \nu^{\boldsymbol{\pi}}} \!\left[ d(\boldsymbol{x}_t, \tilde{\boldsymbol{x}}_t) \right]$ is the expected deviation under the state visitation distribution $\nu^{\boldsymbol{\pi}}$ induced by the joint policy.
 The DG-PG gradient $\nabla_{\theta^i} J_{\alpha}$ thus retains the optimization direction of $J$ while incorporating a guidance signal from the reference model.
 We prove that this augmentation preserves the Nash equilibria of the original game (Theorem~\ref{thm:invariance}).